Jason2Brownlee/blog/content/posts/utopia-opening-scene.md

 > "It's just gas.
 You've gotta sleep."

+The clerk KNOWS he is not going to sleep.
+He will be killed.

-Lee puts the mask over the face of the Clerk and dispatches him too.
+Yet, Lee puts the mask over the face of the Clerk and dispatches him too.

 End it there, it's shocking.
 But no. We're not done.

 Before the scene ends, we see a kid under one of the tables.
-We had all missed him.
+We all had missed him.

 Arby says:

 > Don't put the gas away yet.

+End scene.

+What?
 No!
 Oh man.
-Holy crap.
+Holy crap!

-So intense.
+It's so intense.
 It's an overload.

 How does [Dennis Kelly](https://en.wikipedia.org/wiki/Dennis_Kelly), the writer, think of this stuff?